-- There is a written agreement between the medical practitioner and the agency that sets out the terms and conditions of granting practising privileges including scope of practice. - Practicing privileges agreements are reviewed at least every two years. - There is a written procedure that defines the process for application, granting, maintenance and withdrawal of practising privileges.
+- There is a written agreement between the medical practitioner and the agency that sets out the terms and conditions of granting practising privileges. - Practicing privileges agreements are reviewed at least every two years. - There is a written procedure that defines the process for application, granting, maintenance and withdrawal of practising privileges.